daattali/beautiful-jekyll/policies.md

 ## Attendance

 Regular attendance is expected of students in all their classes (including lectures, laboratories, tutorials, seminars, etc.).
-Students who are unavoidably absent because of illness or other reasons should inform the instructor(s) of the course(s) as soon as possible, preferably, prior to the start of the class/lab.
+Students who are unavoidably absent because of illness or other reasons should inform the instructor(s) of the course(s) as soon as possible, preferably, prior to the start of the class/lab/quiz.

-Students who miss a quiz or assignment need to provide a doctor's note and make arrangements (e.g., schedule a make-up quiz) with a Lab Instructor as soon as possible.
+Students may miss **one** quiz or assignment (across the whole program) without providing a doctor's note; instead, the student should email the Lab Instructor a brief letter, signed by the student, stating that they were absent for a legitimate medical reason.
+All future absences will require a doctor's note as documentation.
 Failing to present a doctor's note may result in a grade of zero.

 Students who miss more than 3 days of classes/labs in a row need to provide documentation in the form of a doctor's note or written request for leave to the MDS Leadership Team.
 Failing to present a doctor's note or written request may result in a failing grade.
 The Leadership Team will contact the student with an action plan to make up any missed quizzes or assignments.